Class of 2019

 Gold House Foundation

-Bing Chen is Co-Founder and Chairman of Gold House Foundation, a collective of pioneering Asian founders, creative voices and leaders dedicated to building a global, cross-cultural legacy.
-He is a founding architect of the multi-billion dollar digital influencer ecosystem as YouTube’s Global Head of Creator Development & Management, where he was responsible for the global program strategy that elevated more than 500 million content creators worldwide.
-Today, Chen is the managing director of a venture capital seed-stage fund that invests in new majority creators, founders, and leaders that accelerate systematic evolutions to tomorrow's culture as well as a creative studio focused on the end of life.
-He sits on the Board of Directors and Advisory Boards of more than a dozen top digital media companies across three continents, including Bytedance, Baobab Studios, Packagd, and Sparks & Honey, and is active in philanthropic work with the Coalition of Asian Pacifics in Entertainment and Asia Society Southern California.
-Chen has been named a Forbes 30 Under 30 honoree, a Top 35 Next Generation Leader by The Hollywood Reporter, a Magic Johnson 32 Under 32 Innovator, and an Asian Chamber of Commerce Next Gen Leader.
+Bing Chen is Co-Founder and Chairman of Gold House Foundation, a collective of pioneering Asian founders, creative voices and leaders dedicated to systematically enhancing the Asian diaspora's societal impact and cross-cultural legacy.
+He is a founding architect of the multi-billion dollar digital influencer ecosystem as YouTube’s Global Head of Creator Development & Management, where he was responsible for the global program strategy that elevated and monetized more than 500 million content creators worldwide.
+Today, Chen is Managing Director of a venture capital seed-stage fund that invests in new majority creators, founders, and leaders shaping tomorrow's most pressing problems.
+He sits on the board of directors and advisory boards of more than a dozen top digital media companies across three continents, including Google's Global Marketing Council, Bytedance, Baobab Studios, Omnicom's Sparks & Honey, and is active in philanthropic work with the Coalition of Asian Pacifics in Entertainment and Asia Society Southern California.
+Chen has been named a Forbes 30 Under 30 honoree, Top 35 Next Generation Leader and Most Influential Agent of Change by The Hollywood Reporter, ADCOLOR Catalyst honoree, Magic Johnson 32 Under 32 Innovator, and an Asian Chamber of Commerce Next Gen Leader.
 He graduated from the University of Pennsylvania with a degree in creative writing.

 Founder & CEO